 - 4.4.1 Aerobatic competition is divided into five categories, listed here in increasing order of difficulty:

 - a) Primary

 - b) Sportsman

 - c) Intermediate

 - d) Advanced

 - e) Unlimited

 - 4.4.2 Competitors may only register in a single category.

-Exception: A competitor may also register in a lower category for the purpose of obtaining an IAC Achievement Award.
+Exception: A competitor may also register in a lower category for the purpose of obtaining an IAC Achievement Award, or register both in one power and one glider category.

 4.5 Safety Pilots